bxparks/AceSegment/README.md

 ![TM1638 LED Module](docs/tm1638/tm1638_8_buttons_medium.jpg)

-This LED module uses a TM1638 chip with an 8-digit Common Cathode LED module.
+This dev module uses a TM1638 chip with an 8-digit Common Cathode LED module.
 So the segment pattern layout is similar to most of the other modules.

 The configuration of the `Tm1638Module` class for the 8-digit module looks like